OutsideRebelBox/Opportunity-Search-Tool/README.md

 This repository serves as both a personal toolkit and a public example of how data analytics can be applied to the job search process.
 It blends organization, creativity, and storytelling to turn a stressful process into an insightful one.

+📌 See the full [Project Roadmap](scripts/Roadmap.md) for upcoming features.

 ---
 ![Status](https://img.shields.io/badge/status-active-brightgreen)
 ![Built With](https://img.shields.io/badge/built%20with-Excel%20%7C%20Power%20BI%20%7C%20Tableau-blue)